goauthentik/authentik/website/docs/installation/reverse-proxy.md

 ---
-title: passbook behind a reverse-proxy
+title: authentik behind a reverse-proxy
 ---

-If you want to access passbook behind a reverse-proxy, use a config like this.
+If you want to access authentik behind a reverse-proxy, use a config like this.
 It is important that Websocket is enabled, so that Outposts can connect.

 ```
 map $http_upgrade $connection_upgrade {